CosmicNyx/Digital-Realms-Interdisciplinary-Thesis-301/README.md

 ## Toolkit Overview

-The `toolkit/` directory contains a variety of interactive mechanics initially planned for the final output of the project "A Love Message".
+The `toolkit/` directory contains a variety of interactive mechanics tested for different forms of interactivity.
 These tools are in the prototype stage and may contain bugs, intended mainly for testing and demonstration purposes.

 ### Toolkit Contents Index